kalmary/Tree-Point-Cloud-Classification/README.md

 ---
 # 1. Overview <a name="overview"></a>

-Tree Point Cloud Classification is a comprehensive toolkit for semantic segmentation of large-scale point clouds using the RandLA-Net deep learning architecture.
-RandLA-Net is specifically designed to process massive point cloud datasets efficiently through its random sampling strategy and local feature aggregation mechanism.
+Tree Point Cloud Classification is a comprehensive toolkit for semantic segmentation of large-scale point clouds using the ResNet deep learning architecture.

 Key Features:
-- Data preprocessing: cut, decimate and distribite data for training model,
+- Data preprocessing:
-- Model definition: necessary code to define and build the RandLANet model architecture, allows for scalability and adjustment for hardware-specific needs,
+- Model definition:
-- Training & Evaluation: Tools for training the model on custom datasets and evaluating its performance,
+- Training & Evaluation:
-- Inference & Segmentation: Utility to perform semantic segmentation on new point cloud files using pre-trained models/ segmentation on preloaded arrays.
+- Inference & Segmentation:

 ---
 # 2. Repository structure: <a name="fstructure"></a>